ProcStack/procstack.github.io/AboutMe/Film_Work.htm.md

    This gave the crowd a more natural feel, as if a few had "somewhere to be".

-I could talk about the horse-and-jockey system I helped build, or the post-simulation joint editing tools, or the IK heel offsets & foot locking,
+I could talk about the post-simulation joint editing & cycle shifting tools, or the IK heel offsets & foot locking;

    But I think I'll save that for another time.